erkanzsy/To-Do/README.md

 - Bootstrap

-You can learn basicly Spring Security consept, CRUD operations, HTTP methods.
+You can learn basicly Spring Security consept, CRUD operations, HTTP methods, authentication, how to init DB, custom error pages ...